 This means that if Company K were to sell all of its assets to pay off its liabilities, investors would retain ownership of ¾ of the company’s resources.

-The closer to 100% a firm’s equity ratio is, the closer it is to financing all of its assets with shareholder equity.
+The closer to 100% a firm’s shareholders' equity ratio is, the closer it is to financing all of its assets with shareholder equity.

 Comparing results with industry benchmarks is extremely important, since these dictate what level of equity to assets is considered standard for a particular type of business.